-Contact your local PTC Business Partner
+Contact your local Human Resources team

-The manager contacts the relevant PTC Business Partner to advise that one of their staff member's performance is below expectations and to seek confirmation that it is appropriate to move to a formal managing for performance improvement process.
-The progression to Stage Two is only appropriate if all the steps in Stage One: Lifting Performance have been taken and the performance issue(s) has/have continued within a reasonable time-frame from initial identification.
+The manager contacts their local Human Resources team to advise that one of their staff member's performance is below expectations and to seek confirmation that it is appropriate to move to a formal managing for performance improvement process.
+The progression to Stage Two is only appropriate if all the steps in Stage One: Lifting Performance have been taken and the performance issue(s) has/have continued within a reasonable timeframe from initial identification.